 At home I have two Rough Collies, five cats and two silkie chickens, which all keep me very busy!

 I completed my Diploma in Animal Management in 2016 and went on to qualify as a Veterinary Nurse in 2019.
 I joined Stanhope Park Vets in 2021 and I just love my job!
 I find great satisfaction in caring for animals, and enjoy completing certificates to improve the care I give to my patients.
-I currently hold an Advanced Nursing Certificate in Small Mammal Nursing, and have just completed the Oral Nurse Certificate.
+I currently hold an Advanced Nursing Certificate in Small Mammal Nursing, and I have gone on to complete a nursing certificate in animal Oral Health, as well as various osteoarthritis nursing programs.

-I share my home with two boisterous Bull Terriers.
-Sully came to me at 4 weeks old via local enforcement, and is a front-leg amputee.
-Pepper was rescued from the Dog's Trust, and together they keep me very busy!
+I share my home with a boisterous Bull Terrier - Sully, who came to me at 4 weeks old via local enforcement, and is a front-leg amputee.

 After doing work experience for a couple of months, I was lucky enough to be offered a full time receptionist role at Stanhope Park Vets.
 After doing this role for just over a year I was over the moon to be offered an auxiliary nurse position!

-I am fascinated with exotics and reptiles, and have quite the collection at home, which includes Dennis the Tortoise, William the water dragon and a number of snakes and spiders!
+I am fascinated with exotics and reptiles, and have quite the collection at home, which includes Dennis the Tortoise, Snippy the gecko and a number of snakes.

 I have worked at Stanhope Park Veterinary Hospital since May 2017, and I love my job as it is very rewarding.
 I assist in everything from admitting patients, looking after them from arrival to going home, setting up theatre, making sure your pet’s stay here is as comfortable as possible, and much more in between.